Back to Blog

 Tracking Results

-Measure before and after implementing multi-option:
+Measure these metrics before and after implementing multi-option estimates:

 Getting Started

-1. Pick your highest-volume job type
+1. Pick your highest-volume job type — Start with what you do most (usually AC replacement or furnace)

-2. Build three tiers using templates above
+2. Build three tiers using the templates above as starting points

-4. Track results for 30 days
+5. Track results for 30 days — Compare average ticket and close rate

-5. Expand to other job types
+6. Expand to other job types — Add tiers for each common service

 Ready to see this in action?